Warehouse Capacity Guide

 A 3PL like ShipBob offers warehouse-as-a-service solutions that takes time-consuming warehousing tasks off your plate.
 Partnering with a 3PL is the best choice for growing direct-to-consumer (DTC) brands that are anticipating increased capacity needs in the near future.

 “We were operating out of my garage, which was filled exclusively with inventory.
-I bought racks and organised all of the products.
+I bought racks and organized all of the products.
 My garage was at maximum capacity — we couldn’t even fit another person in there.

 I knew I had to make a transition in order to scale.